ARM Cortex-A78: Licensing

 The Cortex-A78 is available as a SIP core to licensees whilst its design makes it suitable for integration with other SIP cores (e.g. GPU, display controller, DSP, image processor, etc.) into one die constituting a system on a chip (SoC).

 Usage

-The Cortex-A78 was first used in the Samsung Exynos 1080 and 2100 SoC, introduced in November and December 2020 respectively.
+The Cortex-A78 was first used in Samsung Exynos 2100 SoC, introduced in November and December 2020 respectively.
 The custom Kryo 680 Gold core used in the Snapdragon 888 SoC is based on the Cortex-A78 microarchitecture.
-The Cortex-A78 is also used in the MediaTek Dimensity 8000 series.
-The device is also used in NVIDIA DPU.
+The Cortex-A78 is also used in the MediaTek Dimensity 1200 and 8000 series.
+The device is also used in Nvidia's BlueField-3 and 3X DPUs, and in the HiSilicon Kirin 9000s, released in August 2023.

+The Cortex-A78C is used in Nvidia's T239 SoC that powers the Nintendo Switch 2.